 In proofs by cases we make temporary assumptions ("n even", "n odd").
 In a natural deduction we can make temporary assumptions, postulate a formula which is not an assumption, as long as we are able to eliminate the assumption at some point.
 When a temporary assumption A is eliminated it is put into square brackets [A].
 Eliminating a temporary assumption is not always necessary.
 It is a right, not a duty.
-However, a temporary assumption which is not eliminated remains an assumption of the deduction and usually ruins the goal of the deduction.
+However, a temporary assumption of the deduction and usually ruins the goal of the deduction.

 It is important to learn to distinguish assumptions and temporary assumptions from each other.
 Temporary assumptions arise typically when we know a disjunction and we want to make some conclusion.
-The we temporarily assume first one disjunct and then the second, to see what
+The we temporarily assume first one disjunct and then the second, to see what happens.
+In the above proof that $n^2 + 7n$ is even we knew that n itself is even or odd but we did not know which.
+So we assumed first that n is even and then that n is odd.